BOATING on ARROW LAKES

 .
 113km – north.
 N49°20.98’ E117°53.15’.
 This park has a large campground that is very popular in the summer and reservations would be necessary.
 There is a great beach at low water.
 One kilometre past the campground is a boat launch with good parking.
 This would be a good take-out for any trip.
 From here on there are many signs of civilization with first a yacht club and marina, a subdivision, and then Scotties Marina all on the north side.

 Labarthe Tunnel.
-Before the Arrow Lakes was flooded by the Huge Keenleyside Dam in the 1960s, and the CPR’s Columbia & Western line was relocated, the Labarthe Tunnel passed through a rock bluff for 187 feet (57 metres).
+Before the Arrow Lakes was flooded by the Hugh Keenleyside Dam in the 1960s, and the CPR’s Columbia & Western line was relocated, the Labarthe Tunnel passed through a rock bluff for 187 feet (57 metres).

 It is a 20-minute paddle from Scotties Marina easily seen from both ends of a bluff at 49°20’8″N 117°48’32″W,